AcunatomyConditionsAnkle & Foot Pain

 It doesn't have to be.

-Foot and ankle pain changes how you walk, what shoes you wear, what activities you attempt.
+Foot and ankle pain changes how you walk, what shoes you wear, what you attempt.
+You've quietly rearranged your life around a foot that won't cooperate.

 Sharp pain in the heel or arch with first steps in the morning